-Application related to the Disfrutones loyalty club, giving members access to shopping centre discounts, prize draws, services and the latest news, at any time and directly through their mobile phones.
-Signing up is free and can be done through any of the available channels.
+Description Objectives Application related to the Disfrutones loyalty Generate customer loyalty and increase footfall, club, giving members access to shopping centre resulting in higher sales in the asset's commercial discounts, prize draws, services and the latest premises, as well as better understanding consumer news, at any time and directly through their mobile preferences and profiles.
+The application adds phones.
+Signing up is free and can be done through another communication channel and represents a any of the available channels. key facet in the creation of a digital community .